Mini S’mores Tarts

 S’mores Desserts are always a hit with their rich chocolate, gooey marshmallows, and sweet, crisp graham crackers.
-And you won’t have to break a sweat as pre-made Fillo shells make these a breeze to prepare!
+And you won’t have to break a sweat as pre-made Fillo shells Mini Tart Recipes a breeze to prepare!

 Why You Should Make S’mores Tarts

 - These little gems are super simple to prepare but sure look fancy.

 - Using mini fillo tarts makes for quick preparation.
 They’re already baked and just need to be filled.